-Why Are Brands Tapping Into Marketing Via Personalized Avatars
+Why is Marketing Via Personalized Avatars So Successful?

 The landscape of marketing is ever-evolving and immensely creative.
 Marketing has always been about consumers.
 The evolution in the digital space allows you to be a little more specific when it comes to reaching out to the ideal consumer.
 In the digital world, marketing allows brands to involve consumers' life in a more personal way.